12 Things You Need to Know About Traumatic Brain Injury

 Many people with TBIs may look and act normal but have symptoms like memory loss, poor motor skills, or inability to do simple math that aren’t evident.
 Keeping good records is helpful in documenting potential issues in traumatic brain injury cases.

+Keep records of expenses and symptoms.
 Insurance companies want to avoid paying damages for your claim.
 They will question a connection between your symptoms and the injury you sustained from your accident.
 They may try to attribute your symptoms to other causes.

 That’s why it’s important to keep good records.
 Document your accident and subsequent injury and treatment as much as possible.
 Here are some suggestions for keeping documentation: